 The ultimate time of gift giving—the season of Christmas celebration in the West—reminds me of my traditions on the Tibetan plateau.

 Today, though, I will stick to traditional gift giving in everyday life in Rebgong (Reb gong རེབ་གོང་།), Amdo, where I grew up.
-In general, baked goods, dairy products, colorful fabrics, fruits, candies, and money are all appropriate gifts in Tibetan culture.
+In general, baked goods, dairy products, colorful fabrics, fruits, candies, and money are all suitable gifts in Tibetan culture.
 However, what you will receive depends on the occasion and whether the giver is from an agricultural area or a nomadic.

 One of the most important gifts from my agricultural area is Go Re Na Ji (གོ་རེ་སྣ་གཅུ། ring-shaped bread) or Reb gong Na Ji Na Ji (སྣ་གཅུ།) comes in all sizes, from the size of a giant donut to as large as 20 inches in diameter.
 It’s commonly given to children of all ages and is part of the gift package when we celebrate a newborn on its seventh day of life, signifying welcome and auspicious blessings.
 Go Re Na Ji is also given to newlyweds atop huge oval bread called “kha thud.”
 The implication is hope for a baby in the near future.